Marcos30004347/lang/README.md

 If you want to see what executable each tests creates take a look at the tests/CMakeLists.txt from the root of the repository.

-## Status:
-- TODO: Add parsing for effects calls
-- TODO: Add parsing for handler definitions
-- TODO: Right now we are spliting continuations using function calls, we need to do that only for effect calls
-- TODO: Return Continuation Closures capturing local environment on a buffer
-- TODO: Yield Continuations Closures
-- TODO: Bubble those Closures to a handler throught composition
-- TODO: Add generalized evidence passing to capture handlers
-- TODO: Add logic to suport Yielding to the closest handler
-- TODO: Review Lanaguage Syntax

 ## Syntax

 ### Declaractions: